teaxyz/.github/coding-style.md

 * Prefer double quotes, `"`, over single quotes, `'`
 * Prefer `kebab-case`, then `camelCase`.
 Most languages do not support kebab-case, however *you can name your files this way*.
+* Avoid `async` for chainable constructs since TypeScript does not chain off the promise result and usage becomes awkward

 ## Generally